 Undergraduate degrees offered at Cabarrus College require completion of General Education coursework.
 Diploma students must complete a minimum of 6 semester hours of general education coursework.
 In associate degree programs, students must complete a minimum of 15 semester hours of general education coursework, with at least one course from each of the following areas: humanities/fine arts, social/behavioral sciences, and natural sciences/mathematics.

-In baccalaureate programs, students must complete a minimum of 30 semester hours of general education coursework, with at least one course from each of the following areas: humanities/fine arts, social/behavioral sciences, and natural science/mathematics.
+In baccalaureate programs, students must complete a minimum of 30 semester hours of general education coursework, with at least one course from each of the following areas: humanities/fine arts, social/behavioral sciences, and natural sciences/fine arts, social/behavioral sciences, and natural science/mathematics.
 General education coursework is optional in certificate programs.
 Graduate level programs need only focus on courses in the major; general education courses are not required.